pouyaSamie/FreeInternet/README.md

 #### 1. for CDN configuration you need to create an account in any free CDN website like Cloudflare AWS or any other CDN you like ( for Iranian [ArvanCloud](https://www.arvancloud.ir/en/products/cdn) or [Derak](https://derak.cloud/) also works very well and is recommended.)
 for this tutorial, we will use Cloudflare.

-* create an account in Cloudflare. this step is really simple. go to your dashboard.
+* Create an account in Cloudflare. this step is really simple. go to your dashboard.

 ![dashboard](img/1.jpg)